go-on/wsi/README.md

 ```

-You may define your own `wsi.Encoder` if you want to deliver something other than `application/json; charset=utf-8`.
+You may define your own `wsi.Encoder` if you want to deliver something other than json.